 Personal phone calls are time consuming and mailed invites cost money.
-By inviting your guests electronically, you can easily manage the guest list, include detailed information (like directions to your place or what your guests should bring) in a visible forum.
+By inviting your guests electronically, you can easily manage the guest list and include detailed information, like directions to your place or what your guests should bring, in a visible forum.
 You might consider:

 - Creating a Facebook Event or even a group message for your guests